EinSnacht/Top-up-your-rfid-card/README.md

 3.create your new database  and table in phpmyadmin (remember your database name and table cause you need to use your name in your code) for my code i have picture only for my table name.
-4.edit your code with your database and table name in connect.php to open display make sure that you use same LAN as your computer and go to http://127.0.0.1/"your folder name on C:\AppServ\www"/display1
+4.edit your code with your database and table name in connect.php to open display make sure that you use same LAN as your computer and go to http://127.0.0.1/"your folder name on C:\AppServ\www"/display1 you can use my project anywhere don't care about license(Probably no one cares anyway).